scottstirling/bitcloutDAO/docs/bitclout-terms-of-service-extract.md

 ## 12. Indemnity

-You agree to hold harmless, release, defend, and indemnify the Community from and against all claims, damages, obligations, losses, liabilities, costs, and expenses arising from: (a) your access and use of the Interface; (b) your violation of any term or condition of this Agreement, the right of any third party, or any other applicable law, rule, or regulation; and (c) any other party\u2019s access and use of the Interface with your assistance or using any device or account that you own or control.
+You agree to hold harmless, release, defend, and indemnify the Community from and against all claims, damages, obligations, losses, liabilities, costs, and expenses arising from: (a) your access and use of the Interface; (b) your violation of any term or condition of this Agreement, the right of any third party, or any other applicable law, rule, or regulation; and (c) any other party's access and use of the Interface with your assistance or using any device or account that you own or control.

 ## 13. Limitation of Liability